rohankadekodi/SplitFS/README.md

 2. TPCC: `scripts/tpcc/run_tpcc.sh` -- This will run the TPCC workload on SQLite3 with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, splitfs-strict`
 3. rsync: `scripts/rsync/run_rsync.sh` -- This will run the rsync workload with `ext4-DAX, NOVA strict, NOVA Relaxed, PMFS, splitfs-strict`

-Note: Run all the workloads using `$taskset -c 0-7 <filename>.sh`.
+Note: Run all the workloads using `$sudo taskset -c 0-7 <filename>.sh`.
 This will restrict the workloads to cores 0-7 of the system.
 This is essential for less variance in the performance.

 ---